AbdulJabbar64/Tomato-Leaf-Disease-Detection/README.md

 **ResNet-50** is a convolutional neural network that is 50 layers deep.
 You can load a pretrained version of the network trained on more than a million images from the ImageNet database.
 The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals

+There was a small change that was made for the **ResNet 50** and above that before this the shortcut connections skipped two layers but now they skip three layers and also there was 1 * 1 convolution layers added that we are going to see in detail with the **ResNet 50 Architecture**.

 ![](https://iq.opengenus.org/content/images/2020/03/Screenshot-from-2020-03-20-15-56-22.png)